 - as ghost referral traffic.

-There are many spammy websites that uses bots (web crawlers) to crawl the web and index webpage data.
+There are many spammy websites that use bots (web crawlers) to crawl the web and index webpage data.

-Other websites, such as semalt.com are using referral spam as lead generation technique.
-Semalt claims to be a legit SEO service that offers website analysis and audits.
-It seems however that they`re using a crawler to produce entries your Google Analytics site’s referral list and trick you into visiting their website.
+Other websites are using referral spam as a lead generation technique.
+They use crawlers to produce entries in your Google Analytics site’s referral list and trick you into visiting them.

-Ghost referral spam doesn`t even visit your website.
-It is generated by simple programs that sends fake HTTP requests to multiple Google Analytics properties.
+Ghost referral spam doesn’t even visit your website.
+It is generated by simple programs that send fake HTTP requests to multiple Google Analytics properties.
 These fake HTTP requests are translated as fake hits and sessions in your GA reports.
 The automated script that sends the fake HTTP requests can set the referrer to be any URL.